Mental Health Cooperative jobs in Nashville, TN - 41 jobs

 Provide Consumer care and monitoring in the Emergency Psychiatric Services Department promoting a safe and therapeutic environment and assisting consumer needs while receiving emergency psychiatric interventions.

-Salary: $19.79 hourly (base pay) with additional incentive for language skills and behavioral health experience.
+Salary: $19.79 (base pay) with additional incentives for language skills and additional mental health experience.

 JOB SUMMARY: Provide Consumer care and monitoring in the Emergency Psychiatric Services Department promoting a safe and therapeutic environment and assisting consumer needs while receiving emergency psychiatric interventions.